Tag Archive for: dog escape behaviour

 Conclusion: Prevention Is Better Than Panic

-Stopping a dog from running away isn’t about restriction — it’s about safety, clarity, and responsible ownership.
+Learning how to stop a dog running away isn’t about restriction — it’s about safety, clarity, and responsible ownership.

 By understanding your dog’s motivation, strengthening your boundaries, and using the right tools for your property, you can give your dog freedom without fear.